ZerBea/hcxtools/README.md

 hcxtools
 ==============

-Small set of tools to capture (active and passive) and convert packets from WLAN devices for the use with hashcat.
-The tools are 100% compatible with hashcat and recommended by hashcat.
+Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat.
+The tools are 100% compatible to hashcat and recommended by hashcat.
+After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap is vulnerable by using common wordlists.

 Brief description
 --------------